yitzhakbg/heartbt/econtent/networking/ComputingsDarkMatter.md

 	<img src="/images/SC_at_edge_chopped.jpg" class="pure-img" width="105%" />
 </div>

-but why do things the hard (and less efficient) way while the hardware can be in the devices themselves and the base-station is redundant for D2D networked applications?
+but why do things the hard (and less efficient) way?
+The needed hardware and more be in the devices themselves and the base-station is redundant for D2D networked applications?

 ## Internet as the Edge of
 The accumulated computing power of today's *edge* devices already outweighs what [Supercomputing&nbsp;at&nbsp;the&nbsp;Edge](http://www.newelectronics.co.uk/article-images/75265/P27-28.pdf) or Mobile&nbsp;Edge&nbsp;Computing can ever provide, for much less.
 So let's flip the model on its head and instead **view the&nbsp;Internet** with its 1960s&#8209;like remote&#8209;cloud&nbsp;data&nbsp;centers **as&nbsp;the&nbsp;edge of&nbsp;a&nbsp;new Supercomputing&nbsp;Everywhere&nbsp;realm** which harnesses those gargantuan, underused computing resources.